stanfordjournalism/stanford-progj-2022/docs/tech_setup.md

 > With this option, you *will* need to perform the additional Linux setup steps described below.

-## Text Editor
+## Code Editor

-You'll need a text editor designed for working with code.
-For beginners, we recommend [VSCode][] or [Atom][], although you're free to use other tools of your own choosing.
+You'll need a text editor designed for writing code.
+Beginners should use [VSCode][].
+More experienced users are free to use editors of their choosing.

 ## Shell Terminal